Monitor historical trends across a site

-- The Monitoring policy setting, Enable Process Monitoring, must be set to "Allowed" to collect and display data in the Top 10 Processes table on the Historic Machine Utilization page.
-The policy is set to "Prohibited" by default.
+- The Monitoring policy setting, Enable Process Monitoring, must be set to Allowed to collect and display data in the Top 10 Processes table on the Historic Machine Utilization page.
+The policy is set to Prohibited by default.
 All resource utilization data is collected by default.
 This can be disabled using the Enable Resource Monitoring policy setting.
 The table below the graphs shows the resource utilization data per machine.
 For more information, see Monitoring policy settings.

 - Average IOPS shows the daily averages.
 Peak IOPS is calculated as the highest of the IOPS averages for the selected time range.
 (An IOPS average is the hourly average of IOPS collected during the hour on the VDA).

 View network analysis data: The availability of this feature depends on your organization’s license and your administrator permissions.
 This feature requires Delivery Controllers version 7.11 or later.

 From the Network tab, monitor your network analysis, which provides a user, application, and desktop contextual view of the network.
 With this feature, Director provides advanced analytics of ICA traffic in your deployment through HDX Insight reports from Citrix ADM.
 For more information, see Configure network analysis

 View application failures: The Application Failures tab displays failures associated with the published applications on the VDAs.

 By default, only application faults from Multi-session OS VDAs are displayed.
 You can set the monitoring of application failures by using Monitoring policies.
 For more information, see Monitoring policy settings.

-View application probe results: The Application Probe Results tab displays the results of probe for applications that have been configured for probing in the Configuration page.
-Here, the stage of launch during which the application launch failure occurred is recorded.
+View probe results: The Probe Results tab displays the results of probe for applications and desktops that have been configured for probing in the Configuration page.
+Here, the stage of launch during which the failure occurred is recorded.